Indonesian Manpower Law: Hiring and terminating employees in Indonesia

 The workforce is regulated by the Indonesian Manpower Law, which protects the rights and interests of both workers and employers.
 The Manpower Labour Law can and does change frequently, and employers must be familiar with current regulations and how they affect hiring practices.

-Once you have found your best candidate(s), you can never be too sure until you do a background check.
-This will verify all of the information about the candidate, guaranteeing there were no false claims and, even worse, that there is no criminal history.
+Background check will verify all of the information about the candidate, guaranteeing there were no false claims and, even worse, that there is no criminal history.

 Emerhub’s personal background check services provide an extremely thorough screening for potential candidates, covering the areas of employment history, education, references, criminal records and more.